La5te2/ChessAI/Gadus.md

 The selected move $a_t$ is the sole action with MC policy weight one in this record, and its signed coefficient is $A_{\mathrm{MC}}(s_t,a_t)$.

-### 8.4 Finite Counterfactual Tree Search
+### 8.4 Counterfactual Trees

 Before constructing counterfactual trees, FCPI deduplicates each trajectory by Gadus `PackedState` and keeps the first occurrence of each encoded position.
 Occurrences with the same `PackedState` produce the same network input, so this step prevents that input from generating multiple trees and receiving repeated weight within one trajectory.
 Each retained occurrence supplies the FEN that initializes the root of a separate tree, regardless of whether the trajectory ended naturally or reached the ply limit.
-The FEN restores the board, side to move, castling rights, en passant state and move counters.
-It does not contain positions visited earlier in the trajectory, so the reconstructed root begins with an empty repetition history.
-The tree records every move played after that root and applies the chess termination rules to the resulting descendants.
+Reconstructing the root from this FEN restores the board, side to move, castling rights, en passant state and move counters.
+The FEN does not contain positions visited earlier in the trajectory, so the reconstructed root begins with an empty repetition history.
+Tree construction records every move played after the root and applies the chess termination rules to each resulting descendant.
 It can therefore only detect a threefold repetition when all three occurrences of the repeated position lie on the path from the root to the current node.

-Let $B_{\mathrm{CF}}$ denote `--counterfactual-budget`.
+Let $B_{\mathrm{CF}}\geq0$ be the counterfactual edge budget.
 This budget limits the number of edges evaluated below the root of each tree.
 An edge evaluation plays one legal move and assigns the successor either its exact terminal outcome or $V_{old}$ from the frozen source model.

 FCPI evaluates every legal root move outside this budget.
 Consequently, $B_{\mathrm{CF}}=0$ still yields a complete one-ply evaluation at the root, while $B_{\mathrm{CF}}>0$ permits further expansion of selected descendants.